Fuel Price Risk

 Turkish Airlines executes a monthly gradually decreasing layered hedging strategy with the aim of reducing the extent of price fluctuations and gaining time to enable pricing to adjust against volatility.

-Fuel prices are hedged with a time horizon of 24 months and aim to reach 50% of the month ahead monthly fuel consumption using swaps and option based structures with zero premiums (such as zero-cost collars (2-Way,3-Way and 4-Way Collars)).
-As of December 31st 2013,hedged level is %33.
+Fuel prices are hedged with a time horizon of 24 months and aim to reach 50% of the month ahead monthly fuel consumption using swaps and option based structures with zero premiums (such as zero-cost collars (2-Way, 3-Way and 4-Way Collars)).
+As of February 24th 2015, hedged level is %43 for the remainder of the year.

-As of December 31st, 2013, break-even price of the hedged position is $102/bbl, the effect of hedged positions with respect to market price is shown on the graph below:
+As of February 24th, 2015, Turkish Airlines hedged 21 million barrels of ICE Brent.
+The effect of hedged positions with respect to market price is shown on the graph below:

 Turkish Airlines’ currency hedging policies within the Treasury Department mainly consists of natural hedging.
 Due to the unique nature of the business, the Treasury maintains a balanced portfolio of currencies analyzing incoming and outgoing payments.
 This policy of natural hedging enables the organization to match incomes and expenses in the same type of currency.

-Also, starting from June 2013, Turkish Airlines is executing a monthly gradually decreasing layered hedging strategy with the aim of reducing the extent of currency fluctuations and market volatility in an organizational structure which comprises of operating and non-operating activities being carried out in several different currencies.
+Also, since June 2013, Turkish Airlines has been executing a monthly gradually decreasing layered hedging strategy with the aim of reducing the extent of currency fluctuations and market volatility in an organized structure which comprises of operating and non-operating activities being carried out in several different currencies.

 Due to the income-expense structure, Turkish Airlines is long in EUR and short in USD and TRY.
 As a result, FX risk is being hedged by using forward contracts, which extend to a 24 month period and aim to hedge 30% of TRY short position and 25%-35% of USD short position, which are decided upon forecasted cash flows.
 The instruments being used, periods and rates are open to be revised according to the market conditions when needed.